octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 #### Defining networks
 The networks are defined in the `truffle-config.js` file.
-It exports an object, defining networks.
+It exports an object that defines networks.
 Each key in *networks* sets a network, which requires:
 - a host: An RPC node ([https://tezostaquito.io/docs/rpc_nodes/]) or a local node (as shown in the development network)
 - a port: running node port